Historical Football Kits

 In 1965 the club won only three league games, collecting a meagre seven points and were duly relegated.
 There followed two seasons of mediocrity and disappointment in the Second Division, culminating on 28th April 1967 with a humiliating defeat 1-5 at the hands of Dumbarton.
 Behind the scenes the club was riven by internal squabbles and power struggles and, over the summer, Third Lanark was declared bankrupt and its assets liquidated.

 Rumours of boardroom corruption have persisted to the present day.
 It is widely held that the chairman of the Third Lanark board, Bill Hiddleston, deliberately engineered the club's collapse so that he could profit from the sale of Cathkin Park for housing.
-Whether or not this allegation is true, there were no profits made: Cathkin Park lay derelict for years until being taken over by Glasgow City Council.
+Whether or not this allegation is true, no money was made: Cathkin Park lay derelict for years until it was taken over by Glasgow City Council.
 The partial remains of the old terraces are still visible today.

 Sources